 If you want to use a weapon that has negative affinity, you can always increase your affinity until it reaches zero.
 Some weapons are worth the effort because of their high raw damage, so don't dismiss them just because they have negative affinity!

 There's another way to make use of negative affinity.
-Brutal Strike is a Rampage Skill that gives the weapon a chance to increase your damage instead of lowering it in the event of a negative affinity strike.
+Brutal Strike is a Rampage Skill that gives the weapon a chance to increase your damage instead of lowering it in the event of a negative affinity hit.
 It's even available in Master Rank as a Rampage Decoration.
 Keep this Rampage Skill in mind!

 |Village Facility Guides|